 If Jim is offering a controller, does this track the outdoor airflow meeting the system’s minimum requirements?

-If the outdoor airflow is measured, Brian believes this is a detail to be worked out after the basics are determined.
+If the outdoor airflow is measured and adjusted by the controller to meet the design’s hourly target, Brian believes this is a detail to be worked out after CFIS basics are incorporated in the standards.

 How to improve R405 and R406 in the 2024 IECC (Gayathri)